samruddhi2003/meeting-transcriber-final/README.md

 # 🎙️ Meeting Transcriber & Summarizer
 Meeting Transcriber & Summarizer is a Python-based project that transcribes audio meeting recordings using OpenAI’s Whisper model and summarizes them using Hugging Face Transformers.
-The application includes a simple Streamlit UI for user interaction.
+The application includes a simple Streamlit UI for user interaction, and a Google Colab alternative for GPU-based execution.

 # 🚀 Features